DanielVCode/DanielVCode/README.md

  <p align="center"><a href="https://danielvcode.github.io"><img width="50%" alt="Hello, I'm DanielV." src="./assets/full.png" /></a></p>
- Hi, I'm Daniel Vieira, a full stack developer and ethical hacker
+<h4>🟣 Hi, I'm Daniel Vieira, a full stack developer and ethical hacker </h4>

 **About me**

-- 📈 Built github-readme-stats, verlyjs and more, **50m+** hits • **31K** stars on GitHub
+- 💼 Currently, my main focus of my career is in the areas of web and mobile development.
+I use a JavaScript stack (Node, React & React Native) to develop on both fronts.

+- 👁‍🗨 I really like programming.
+I am an information security enthusiast.
+I like to test firewall and identify vulnerabilities

-- ❤️ I love writing Javascript, and hunt bugs in companies
+- 💜 I love writing Javascript, and hunt bugs in companies

 - 💬 Ask me about anything [here](https://github.com/danielvcode/danielvcode/issues)